Skip to content

 (202) 224-3121

-In order to more accurately determine whether a judge should be confirmed, the Judicial Action Group is using the metrics developed by the American Family Action’s Center for Judicial Renewal.
-The Center has spent many hours researching each and every federal judicial nominee and publishes the result of their research.
+In order to more accurately determine whether a judge should be confirmed, the Judicial Action Group is using the metrics developed by the a collaboration between Judicial Action Group and American Family Action’s Center for Judicial Renewal.
+Many hours have been researching each and every federal judicial nominee and the results of that research are published for public review.
 Judges are graded based on the 10 Principles of a Constitutional Judge.
 More details on this metric can be found at this link: https://afaaction.net/cjr/10-principles-of-a-constitutional-judge/.
 JAG also features research summaries on pending and confirmed nominees in the Research Summaries section of this site.

-On the scorecard, a perfect score of 100 shows that every vote made by the Senator aligned with Center for Judicial Renewal’s recommendation.
-JAG encourages Yes votes on Grey rated judges but those are given less weight in the score than Green judges.
+The scorecard is weighted based on AFA and JAG recommendations with Priority Yes and Priority No judicial votes carrying more weight in the scorecard.
+JAG encourages Yes votes on judges not rated.
+On the scorecard, a perfect score of 100 shows that every vote made by a Senator aligned with Center for Judicial Renewal’s recommendation.
 Accordingly, a score of 0 indicates that a senator voted against the AFA recommendations every single time the Senator voted.
 A more detailed description of the scoring methodology can be found below.

 Weighted Scorecard